 Health Services – A registered nurse is available to see students during regular business hours.
 Services provided include but are not limited to:

 There is not a charge to see the university nurse.
 A charge of $10 applies for a physician visit made with a local physician contracted with SWOSU.
-For a complete list of tests and prices, visit the Health Services website www.swosu.edu/administration/shs/.
+For a complete list of tests and prices, visit the Health Services website.

 Immunizations Required - Oklahoma state law requires all full or part-time students to have on file with Student Health Services written documentation of vaccination against Hepatitis B and Measles, Mumps, and Rubella (MMR).
 In addition, first-time enrollees who will be living on campus must be vaccinated against meningococcal disease.
-For more information log onto www.swosu.edu/administration/shs/ or contact Student Health Services at 580.774.3776.
+For more information, visit SWOSU Health Services or contact Student Health Services at 580.774.3776.

-Additional information is available at www.swosu.edu/administration/scs/.
+Additional information is available at SWOSU Counseling Services.
 To schedule an appointment with a counselor call 580.774.3776

 When you hear the word “library,” most likely the first thing that comes to mind is “books.”
 While the SWOSU library is mostly filled with books, you might be surprised at what else they offer.
 From popular DVD’s and audio books, to laptops that can be checked out, and podcasting equipment, the SWOSU library is filled with great resources.
 The Lay-Z-Boy recliners and flat screen TVs are a nice touch also.
 The Al Harris Library has gone to great lengths to extend their resources into the digital age.

 Individual academic departments offer free tutoring for students.
 Tutors are upper-level students majoring in the area in which students are having problems and have typically already taken the lower-level courses.
-Check with specific academic departments, Career Services (Stafford 209), or online (Current Students →Academics→ Tutoring Schedule) for a copy of the tutoring schedule.
+Check here for tutoring hours, locations and subject areas.

 The Writing Center is located in the Al Harris Library, Basement B3.